 Matthew became involved with One Ancient Hope in 2009 while on a sabbatical leave.
 Since then he has served in multiple capacities, mainly behind-the-scenes.
 He is excited to devote his full-time attention to the people and ministries of One Ancient Hope and to continue to love and serve the Iowa City community.

 One Ancient Hope is an elder led congregation (we call that group a “session”).
 In addition to our pastoral staff (known as teaching elders), our ruling elders are nominated and elected by the congregation to shepherd and lead our community.

-Josh Super is a Day Program Coordinator at Systems Unlimited and is the worship leader at One Ancient Hope.
-His wife Rachel is a Pre-K teacher and middle school Art teacher at Heritage Christian School in North Liberty.
+Josh Super is a Supported Living Coordinator at Systems Unlimited, helping people who live with disabilities and mental health needs.
+His wife Rachel is a 4th grade teacher at Heritage Christian School in North Liberty.
 The Supers have two daughters and enjoy hosting people for supper, playing games, and gardening.

 Chris Sutton and his wife March live in Solon with their four children.
 March is a librarian who works at the Iowa City Public Library.
 Chris is a software developer.
 He grew up in Brazil and enjoys soccer, planting, stories, hiking, hunting and snowshoeing.